 How to Retain New Customers: The 2 e’s of Customer Retention

-The competition in the market today never stops increasing.
+The sheer competition in today’s fashion market never stops increasing.
 There are several options for the consumers,

-but for the businesses, trying to compete with the competition should not be an option.
-Businesses can distinguish themselves by the kind of experiences and engagements they deliver.
+but for the retailers, trying to compete with the competition should not be an option.
+Retailers can distinguish themselves by the kind of experiences and engagements they deliver.
 Let’s take a closer look at this 2 e’s.

 Take a look at the most valuable company in the world, Apple – worth over $710 Billion.
 Best believe what they sell is experience.
 It’s not really about devices they sell, it’s HOW they sell it.
 Apple does not dominate the market with the highest number of customers in the phone or computer market.
 They are probably not in second place, still they are able to get maximum value from the relatively little customers they have, and that has made them become the most valuable company – all by delivering a good user experience.

 [inlinetweet prefix=”” tweeter=”@LoystarApp” suffix=”via @LoystarApp”]It was Maya Angelou who said; “ I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”[/inlinetweet]